Recker011/Catalog-Proxy/Docs.md

-# VidLink Proxy – API & Frontend Integration Guide
+# CAT-alog Proxy – API & Frontend Integration Guide

 This document describes how to integrate your frontend with the VidLink proxy server implemented in [`src/server.js`](src/server.js) and tested with [`public/test-player.html`](public/test-player.html).

 ## 1. Overview

-The VidLink proxy is a small Node/Express service that:
+The CAT-alog proxy is a small Node/Express service that:

 - Accepts movie / TV / anime identifiers from your frontend.
 - Uses headless Chrome (via [`resolveStreamUrl()`](src/server.js:108)) to resolve a playable `.m3u8` stream from `vidlink.pro`.